dakujem/oliva/readme.md

 >
 > 💡
 >
-> Since child nodes are added to parents in the order they appear in the source data,
+> Since child nodes are added to parents sequentially (i.e. without specific keys)
+> in the order they appear in the source data,
 > sorting the source collection by path _prior_ to building the tree may be a good idea.
 >
 > If sorting of siblings is needed _after_ a tree has been built,
-> one of the provided iterators can be used to traverse and modify the tree.
+> `LevelOrderTraversal` can be used to traverse and modify the tree.
+>
+> The same is true for cases where the children need to be keyed by specific keys.
+> Use `LevelOrderTraversal`, remove the children, then sort them and/or calculate their keys
+> and add them back under the new keys and/or in the new order.
 >